iampi31415/mdbook-fetch/README.md

 `mdbook-fetch` is a preprocessor for [`mdbook`](https://github.com/rust-lang/mdBook).

-This is a work in progress, so it's not published on [https://crates.io](https://crates.io).
+It is a work in progress, so it's not published on [https://crates.io](https://crates.io).

+**What does it  do**: It fetches remote markdown files and adds them to your book.
+The idea it that we can reuse content.

 ## Install